Air Fryer Doughnuts – Low Fat Recipe

 Air Fryer Doughnuts are a fun, easy, healthier way to enjoy everyone’s favorite breakfast treat.
 They only take about 5 minutes to cook in the air fryer.

 Want to make your Valentine something special for Valentine’s Day that will not ruin all the work in January, trying to lose that extra holiday baggage?
-Here we are at the rescue.
+Here we are to the rescue.
 These Air Fryer Doughnuts are so good.

 The Doughnuts turn out a bit less sweet and a lot less greasy than Dunkin’ Donuts’ versions of doughnuts, but super tasty, nonetheless!